phptuts/devlog/tutorials.md

 - How to create your own custom view cell
 - How to get data from the internet and parse JSON
 - How to create a mapview with pins and taps
-- How to respond to json
+- How to respond to central state on didSet
+- How to do simple animations

 ## Laravel